graphicsdesk/spectate/README.md

 ## Creating a Spectate project

 1. In the terminal, create a new directory with the article slug as the name and move into it.
+(This directory should be outside of the `~/spectate` folder.)

 <pre>
 $ mkdir <var>SLUG</var>